geek-gopi/C_Mini_Project_265459/1_Requirements/Readme.md

 ## Research

--- Cashflow application is essential part of this generation as money needs to be managed efficiently therefore applkication is designed to keep a track of Income-Expense of the users.
+-- Cashflow application is essential part of this generation as money needs to be managed efficiently therefore application is designed to keep a track of Income-Expense of the users.
 ### Benefits
 --There are many application available in market but this application is user-friendly and can be easy managed by uses to keep track of their savings after their expenses being deducted from the various sources of income of the user.
 ### Overview